pypyr/pypyr-docker-img/pypyr-ops/README.md

 readymade execution environment for running pipelines.

-This pypyr-ops image is handy for devops activities related to go, terraform, awscli, aws-iam-authenticator, kubectl and docker, such as compiling and builder pattern orchestration.
+This pypyr-ops image is handy for devops activities related to go, terraform, awscli, kubernetes and docker, such as compiling and builder pattern orchestration.

 You can use the pypyr container instead of the pypyr executable, and use the